-PHI 101-102 Introduction to Philosophy I, II /3,3 cr. hrs./3,3 periods (3,3 lec.)
+PHI 101 Introduction to Philosophy I /3 cr. hrs./3 periods (3 lec.)

-Principles of abstract reasoning and instances of their application to life.
-Offers a thorough foundation through some of the main themes and figures in the history of Western philosophy.
-May be taken as humanities elective.
+Principles of abstract reasoning and their application to life.
+Provides a thorough foundation through some of the main themes and figures in the history of Western philosophy.
+May be taken as humanities option.